Do I Need a Lawyer for a DWI?

 Certain situations make the question “do I need a lawyer for a DWI” even more urgent.
 Accidents involving injury, charges with BAC levels above 0.15%, or arrests in school zones trigger enhanced penalties.
 Commercial driver’s license holders face career-ending consequences from impaired driving convictions.
 Multiple offenses within ten years escalate charges to felony level with mandatory minimum sentences.

 Professional attorneys for DWI cases negotiate with prosecutors daily.
 They understand which judges accept specific plea agreements and which defense strategies work in your jurisdiction.
-According to the Bureau of Justice Statistics, defendants with legal representation receive reduced charges in 62% of DUI cases compared to 23% for self-representation.
+According to the Bureau of Justice Statistics, Some studies suggest that having legal representation can influence how cases are negotiated, though outcomes vary based on the facts of each case.

 Defense Advantages Provided: What Lawyers Do for DWI Charges